 A 1989 film about a baseball field built in a farmer's cornfield started people saying, "If we build it, they will come."
 Isn't that what some believers think is how we can fulfill Jesus' Great Commission?
 Their idea is that focusing all our efforts and resources on local outreach is enough to fulfill our part of the mission "to make Christlike disciples in the nations."

-The scenario painted by Romans 10 is far different from the home-base focused "if we build it, they will come" idea.
-The message from Romans 10:14 is that God's people must intentionally seek all over the world for those who have yet to hear.
+The scenario painted by Romans 10 differs from the home-base focused idea of "if we build it, they will come," The message from Romans 10:14 is that God's people must intentionally seek all over the world for those who have yet to hear.
 That verse clearly refers to spiritually lost people worldwide.

-God yearns that His Story be proclaimed to every people group.
-Thus, the Romans 10 questions "How can they believe?" and "How can they hear?" must be allowed to reverberate loud and long through the Church's soul.
-Those questions must be heard and heard again until every single believer feels impelled to do his or her part in getting the Good News to every unreached people group on earth.
+God yearns that His Story be proclaimed to every ethnic and cultural group.
+Thus, two questions in Romans 10 -- "How can they believe?" and "How can they hear?" -- must be allowed to reverberate loud and long through the Church's soul.
+Those questions must be heard and heard again until every single believer feels commpelled to do his or her part in getting the Good News to every unreached people group on earth.

 -- Howard Culbertson,

 "Unless they be sent" -- another meditation on Romans 10

 This mini-essay on a world missions Bible passage is over three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
 That series explores what the Bible says about missions.